csuhta/inquisition-perks/readme.txt

 Rating: Required

 This lets each party member keep one more type of potion on their belt.
-Since you first two potion slots will likely be reserved for defensive or healing potions, you should take this so that you can have room for an offensive potion.
+Since your first two potion slots will likely be reserved for defensive or healing potions, you should take this so that you can have room for an offensive potion.

 Absolutely required on harder difficulties.
-No boot will be safe from your potion bottle litter.
+No one will be safe from your potion bottle litter.

 ------------------------------------------------------------------------------+